-Conviction for juvenile offenses can also qualify as strikes, sometimes even if a judge has ordered the offenses sealed.
+State law may even allow for juvenile offenses to qualify as strikes, perhaps even if a judge has ordered the offense sealed.

 Most Unfair Three Strikes Sentence Ever?

-Three strikes sentences remain controversial because they can result in low-level criminals receiving harsher punishment than convicted murderers.
+Three strikes sentences remain controversial because they have sometimes resulted in low-level criminals receiving harsher punishment than convicted killers.
 Consider the example of Gregory Taylor, a homeless man convicted of attempting to break into a church’s food pantry to steal food.
 Taylor had previously been convicted of purse snatching and attempted theft of a wallet, two offenses that constituted strikes under the state’s three strikes law.
-Taylor was given a third strike sentence of 25 years to life for trying to steal food from the church.
-After Taylor had begun serving the sentence, a judge later set it aside and ordered Taylor’s release.
+Taylor was given a third strike sentence of 25 years to life in 1997 for trying to steal food from the church.
+(A judge eventually set the sentence aside and ordered Taylor’s release.)

 Consult a Lawyer